reselbob/-reselbob-temporal-version-control-short/README.md

 1. Execute `git clone https://github.com/reselbob/temporal-version-control-01.git temporal-version-control`
 2. Execute `cd temporal-version-control`
+3. Execute `git checkout V1`
-3. If the Temporal cluster is not running on the local machine, execute `sh ./setup-temporal-server.sh` to run the Temporal Server using Docker Compose.
+4. If the Temporal cluster is not running on the local machine, execute `sh ./setup-temporal-server.sh` to run the Temporal Server using Docker Compose.
-4. Execute `npm install` to install the dependencies.
+5. Execute `npm install` to install the dependencies.
-5. Execute `npm start` to start the Worker.
+6. Execute `npm start` to start the Worker.
-6. In another terminal window execute, `cd temporal-version-control && npm run workflow-from-client` to run the Workflow using the Temporal.io Client.
+7. In another terminal window execute, `cd temporal-version-control && npm run workflow-from-client` to run the Workflow using the Temporal.io Client.